lamvinam/bellabeat_case_study/README.md

 * Data Analysis and Visualization (R)

 ## Key Findings & Recommendations
+### Key Findings
+1. Fitbit users demonstrate a higher level of physical activity compared to the average person.
+Additionally, an examination of their sleep habits indicates that Fitbit users are health-conscious .
+2. The activity profile shifts toward light activities.
+Moderate and very active physical activities are noticeable but to a lesser extent.

+### Recommendations
 1. The time window for ads is from 15:00 to 17:00, in which people would have finished their work-out or prepared for one.
 (high level of motivation, high level of contentment, problem-product association, etc.)
 2. The ads content should show a healthy and active lifestyle in which light physical activities (a large ads portion) and moderate/heavy physical activities (a smaller ads portion) are the focus.